populationgenomics/rare-disease/resources/README.md

 To successfully upload your data to the cloud bucket, you will need to install the Google cloud service for accessing the cloud through the command line: `gcloud` CLI.

--	**For large uploads (i.e., large batches of sequence data) you should access gcloud through your organisation's server / HPC where your data is stored.**
+-	**For large uploads (i.e., large batches of read data) you should access gcloud through your organisation's server / HPC where your data is stored.**
 -	**If gcloud is not already installed in your organisation's environment, coordinate with your systems administrator to install and activate gcloud.**

 To install gcloud CLI, [follow these steps](https://cloud.google.com/sdk/docs/downloads-interactive#linux-mac).